 Accountancy, Banking, Finance and Management Consultancy

 This broad sector covers a range of different roles including Accountant, Investment Banker, Retail Banker, Insurance Broker, Pensions Consultant and Financial Adviser.
 Prospects: Accountancy, Banking and Finance has role profiles with more details about each of these areas.
-A number of large professional services firms offer a range of graduate opportunities including Management Consultancy and Accountancy.
+A number of large professional services firms offer a range of graduate finance jobs with some offering roles in Management Consultancy.
 These firms are interested in a broad range of graduates and interested students are recommended to find opportunities to build their commercial awareness and business understanding.

 There are lots of opportunities to gain relevant experience in these areas while you are a student:

 - Some organisations (e.g. PwC) run 2 day Talent Academies for Level 1 students (application deadlines are often in Semester 1);

 - There are lots of summer internship opportunities for Level 2 students (application deadlines are often in Semester 1);

 - Graduate schemes in this area are usually open to graduates of any degree discipline.